lacoco-lab/lacoco-lab.github.io/courses/theory-25/index.md

 Critically engage with the reading: contribute your own opinion on the key findings, and on the paper's motivation and arguments.
 In what ways do or don't you agree with arguments made by the authors?

-As you'll be presenting in teams of two, don't just present the two papers separately, but make sure to also draw connections and compare.
-Aim for 40-60 minutes of presentation, allowing 30-40 minutes of discussion.
 You will have sufficient time, so avoid speaking too fast for others to keep up, make sure your audience is following.
 You can do so by giving more examples, or simply repeating again.
 Making presentation is to convey information, if audience cannot follow, it's waste of time for both sides.
 Generating and moderating in-class discussion is a key component of your presentation -- thinking about what will be interesting to your audience will thus be important.
 Discussion should happen not just after the presentation, but you should engage the audience and create ample opportunity for discussion during your presentation.
 Before the presentation, take a look at the questions that have been posted in the forum and refer to these as needed.
 These may be useful for getting discussion started.